SCOTT T. GAROSSHEN

 Attorney Garosshen authored “The Development of the Right to Remain Silent,” with Attorney Brendon Levesque, which was published in the Journal of the Connecticut Supreme Court Historical Society, Volume IX.
 Reprinted with the permission of the Connecticut Supreme Court Historical Society.
 (Connecticut Supreme Court Historical Society copyright, 2017).
 He has presented seminars on appellate procedure, advocacy, and ethics at the Connecticut Bar Association, the Virgin Islands Judicial Conference, local schools, and others.

-Attorney Garosshen is a Board Member of Civics First and he chairs its Debate Committee.
+Attorney Garosshen is Vice President of Civics First and he chairs its Debate Committee.
 Civics First is a nonprofit that partners with the bar, and state and federal courts, to promote civics education in Connecticut’s middle schools and high schools through mock trial, model Congress, and debate programs.
 See www.civicsfirstct.org.

 Some of the more notable cases in which Attorney Garosshen has argued or been substantially involved include: